kahlil/gulp-scaffold/readme.md

 npm install
 ```

-Now you can go ahead and scaffold a test file by typing
+Now you can go ahead and scaffold a test file with

 ```sh
 gulp --headline="My Headline" --text="My text"
 ```

-into the command line.